RobustoFramework/Multi-platform-Multi-board/README.md

-# Multi-platform, multi-board and Platform IO
+# Multi-platform, multi-board and PlatformIO

 One of the many great things about PlatformIO is its ability to have projects
 that build and run on several platforms simultaneously.
 This project does this.